- Sleep Products

 Mattress shoppers should take several factors into account when selecting the size of their new bed.
 These considerations include bedroom size, target price, and the number of people who plan to sleep on the mattress.
 Most mattresses sold today are available in six sizes: Twin, Twin Extra Long (XL), Full/Double, Queen, King, and California King.
 In addition, some models are sold in specialty and/or custom sizes.

 This guide looks at similarities and differences between Full (or Double) and Queen sizes.
 First let’s look at some basic differences between these two sizes.

-The Full size, also known as a Double, measures roughly fifty-four inches (54″) wide by seventy-five inches (75″) long.
+The Full size, also known as a Double, measures roughly fifty-four inches (54″) wide by seventy-four to seventy-five inches (74-75″) long.
 This size offers a compromise between the standard Twin (39W” x 75L”) and standard Queen (60W” x 80L”) sizes.
 It is widely used in commercial accommodations, such as double-bed hotel rooms, college dormitories, and healthcare facilities.

 Some drawbacks of a Full/Double mattress include the following: